to pop up its description (if any).

 ALGORITHM REQ IN ST : ERROR:=PV-SP; IF AUTO THEN IF WASAUTO AND NOT WASLIMITED THEN ITERM:=ITERM+ERROR*DT/TR; DTERM:=(3*(PV-X3)+X1-X2)*TD/DT/10; ELSE ITERM:=-KP*ERROR-XOUT; DTERM:=0; END_IF; XOUT:=-KP*ERROR-ITERM-DTERM; ELSE XOUT:=X0; END_IF X3:=X2; X2:=X1; X1:=PV; WASLIMITED := FALSE; IF XOUT<0 THEN XOUT:=0; WASLIMITED := TRUE; ELSIF XOUT>100 THEN XOUT:=100; WASLIMITED := TRUE; END_IF; WASAUTO:=AUTO; END_ALGORITHM

-Upon the occurrence of an event at the REQ
+Upon the occurrence of an event at the REQ input, an

 instance of this function block type performs the REQ